The far west is on the edge, things are different here. We're surrounded on three sides by the sea, and it has a strong influence on our lives.

 Kitesurfing is well catered for in West Cornwall and unlike surfing which can take years to master, in a couple of days you can be up and away so if you ever fancied it give it a go on your holiday.
-One of the best spots is on the beach from Marazion to Long rock.
-There are a couple of good schools here www.oceanhigh.co.uk and www.thehoxtonspecial.com
+One of the best spots is on the beach from Marazion to Long Rock.
+There are a couple of good schools here, Ocean High and The Hoxton Special.

 The dramatic granite sea cliffs of west Cornwall offer plenty of climbing including the well known Chair Ladder, Bosigran, and Longships Wall and Day Tripper at Lands End, as well as many quieter crags.